Gin-Quin/Fa/documentation/advanced/structural-typing.md

 // conversion from Animal to Human is valid animal = Animal { name = "Zeus" }
-human = Human from animal // conversion from Animal to Human is valid human = Human::from(animal) // conversion from Animal to Human is valid human = animal as Human // conversion from Animal to Human is valid
+human = Human from animal // conversion from Animal to Human is valid human = Human.from(animal) // conversion from Animal to Human is valid human = animal as Human // conversion from Animal to Human is valid

 logAnimalName = (animal: Animal) {